galaxyproject/training-material/topics/single-cell/tutorials/scrna-ncbi-anndata/tutorial.md

 >
 {: .hands_on}

 Now, we have all the AnnData objects with the data in the correct orientation.
 We can combine them into a single AnnData object, which will make the data easier to work with.
-This combination operation will add an additional column called **batch** which tells us which AnnData object each bit of data came from.
+This combination operation will add an additional column called `batch` which tells us which AnnData object each bit of data came from.
 This will be useful for further processing!

 > <hands-on-title>Combine AnnData objects</hands-on-title>
 >
 > 1. {% tool [Manipulate AnnData](toolshed.g2.bx.psu.edu/repos/iuc/anndata_manipulate/anndata_manipulate/0.7.5+galaxy1) %} with the following parameters:
 >    - {% icon param-file %} *"Annotated data matrix"*: `Select first Manipulate AnnData (transpose) output`
 >    - *"Function to manipulate the object"*: `Concatenate along the observations axis`
->         - *"Annotated data matrix to add"*: `Select all other Manipulate AnnData (transpose) outputs`
+>         - {% icon param-file %} *"Annotated data matrix to add"*: `Select all other Manipulate AnnData (transpose) outputs`
 >         - *"Join method"*: `Intersection of variables`
 >         - *"Key to add the batch annotation to obs"*: `batch`
 >         - *"Separator to join the existing index names with the batch category"*: `-`